-If you are concerned about your child’s learning or development, the evaluation process is a beginning step to help you better understand your child, as well as to find appropriate interventions and services.
-Your child might be eligible for an Individualized Education Program (IEP) at school that that specifies how your child’s teachers will help him/her achieve specific goals.
-Depending on your child’s needs, services outside of school may also be helpful.
+If you are concerned about your child’s learning or development, the evaluation process is a beginning step to help you better understand your child, as well as to find appropriate community supports and services.
+Your child might also be eligible for an Individualized Education Program (IEP) at school that that specifies how your child’s teachers will help him/her achieve specific goals.

 Evaluations can also be useful for individuals with existing diagnoses to ensure that school plans and/or community supports reflect current strengths and needs.